 Researching Topics and Events

 U.S. Citizenship and Immigration Services (USCIS) began operations on March 1, 2003.
-During the preceding century, the Immigration and Naturalization Service (INS) oversaw federal immigration and naturalization policy.
-Thus, students and scholars interested in the origins of USCIS and the policies it administers, as well as those studying the immigration policies now carried out by Customs and Border Patrol (CBP) and Immigration and Customs Enforcement (ICE), often begin their historical research in the records of INS.
+During the preceding seventy years, the Immigration and Naturalization Service (INS) oversaw federal immigration and naturalization policy.
+Students and scholars interested in the origins of USCIS and the policies it administers, as well as those studying the immigration policies now carried out by Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE), often begin their historical research in the records of INS.
 This guide will equip you with the knowledge necessary to identify and request historical INS files from both the National Archives and, for more recent files, USCIS.

 For more than a century, the INS and its predecessor agencies generated numerous types of records and organized and indexed these records in a multitude of ways.
 Generally, INS records can be divided into two categories:

 - Records relating to individual immigrants, such as Naturalization Certificate files, and

 - Records that relate to subject, policy, administrative and correspondences files that document how INS administered immigration and nationality policies.
 This set of records provides information about how INS carried out its functions on a day-to-day basis.

 If you are interested in researching a specific immigrant’s experiences, see our Guide to the Records of Individual Immigrants.
 If you are interested in researching the history of federal immigration agencies such as INS and the Border Patrol, or any aspect of twentieth century immigration and nationality policy, you should begin with the subject research guide.

 Research with INS’ historical files requires time, patience, and sometimes familiarity with unclear archival language.
 Students, and even experienced scholars who approach the records without proper preparation can quickly become frustrated.
 For example, archivists can seldom retrieve records on a given topic.
 Instead they need a specific Record Group (RG), entry, and file numbers.